President & CEO

 Linda Sullivan serves as President & CEO of the Arts Council of Fairfax County (since March of 2010).
 Prior to coming to the Arts Council, Ms. Sullivan served the greater Washington area as an arts management consultant since 2001.
 She specializes in executive transition management, interim directorships, and governance services; strategic and organizational planning, capital project planning; and fundraising.
 As a consultant Ms. Sullivan has worked with museums and exhibition centers, literary, performing arts, and multi-arts presenting centers.
 Prior to beginning a consulting business Ms. Sullivan served as Executive Director of the Mississippi Museum of Art, the Academy of the Arts (now Academy Art Museum) in Easton, Maryland, and Executive and Capital Project Director of BlackRock Center for the Arts in Montgomery County.
 Ms. Sullivan's additional professional activities include teaching fundraising in the Museum Studies Program, George Washington University; serving as a grants panelist and conducting organizational development workshops for the Maryland State Arts Council; serving as a Standards of Excellence reviewer for Maryland Nonprofits, serving as a commissioner and board member of numerous state and local arts councils, including the Board of the Arts & Humanities Council of Montgomery County (Chair, Grants Committee).
 Ms. Sullivan has also served on the Board of the Writer’s Center and on the Executive Committee of ArtTable’s DC Chapter.
 She holds an MFA in Arts Administration from Columbia University and has served as a National Endowment for the Arts – Arts Management Fellow.

-Henrik Sundqvist is the Director of Communications & Programs and joined the staff in 2007.
-Mr. Sundqvist oversees the arts education programming, defines, implements, and oversees marketing and branding strategies for both electronic and printed communications for the Arts Council.
-He has 15 years of combined experience in marketing, design, and communications in addition to a strong visual arts management background.
+Henrik Sundqvist is the Director of Communications & Programs and joined the Arts Council in 2007.
+Mr. Sundqvist oversees arts education programs; defines, implements, and oversees marketing, and branding strategies; and manages advocacy and research initiatives for the Arts Council.
+He has 18 years of combined experience in marketing, design, and communications in addition to a comprehensive visual arts management background.
 Mr. Sundqvist earned an MFA in graphic communications from the University of Engineering & Technology in Mannheim, Germany and a second MFA in painting from the University of Houston, Texas.
 In his free time, he enjoys creating contemporary prints in his studio.